MicrosoftDocs/globalization/globalization/fonts-layout/emoji.md

 ### Emoji modifiers

 You can change the appearance of emoji by using emoji modifiers.
-Here is an example showing the default BABY (U+1F476) emoji and the same emoji followed by an EMOJI MODIFIER FITZPATRICK (U+1F3FB..U+1F3FF) modifier.
+Here's an example showing the default BABY (U+1F476) emoji and the same emoji followed by an EMOJI MODIFIER FITZPATRICK (U+1F3FB..U+1F3FF) modifier.

 <iframe src="char1F476_variation.html" height="100"></iframe>